IS THE HERETIC WITHIN THE DIOCESE OF ORANGE DEACON FRANK CHAVEZ?

 sympathy or prayers for the lady who was taken to the hospital.

-This ravenous wolf Judas leader in the Diocese of Orange must be
+Should this ravenous wolf Judas leader in the Diocese of Orange be

 by Bishop Tod Brown a self-proclaimed "moderate".
-Now we wait for our
+We are still waiting for our

-California will not donate to the Diocese of Orange upcoming cathedral
+California donate to the Diocese of Orange cathedral

 1) In 1984, it was reported that a meeting occurred